Timmins-Creative-Technology/QSYS-Lua-Library-Definitions/README.md

 August 2024

-Library definition files for Q-SYS Lua libraries.
-Developed and tested on the sumneko Lua Language Server (v3.10.4) in VS Code.
+This repo contains a collection of library definition files for the Q-SYS Lua libraries.
+It enables intellisense for the included libraries and provides annotations and documentation links where helpful.

+Testing environment:

+- sumneko Lua Language Server 3.10.4
+- VS Code 1.92
+- Q-SYS Designer 9.10

 [sumneko Lua Language Server wiki](https://luals.github.io/wiki/annotations/)